 The notice will also inform the parties of the opportunity to engage in informal resolution through the Early Assistance Program (EAP).
 The EAP has up to 15 business days from the date the complaint is filed to assist the parties in resolving the dispute.
-14 Participation in the informal resolution process is voluntary.
+Participation in the informal resolution process is voluntary.
 If either party does not wish to participate in informal resolution of the complaint, then the complaint process will immediately proceed.

-11 34 CFR 300.152(a) and 10.16.3662(8).
+&lt;sup>11 34 CFR 300.152(a) and 10.16.3662(8).

-12 OSEP, Dispute Resolution Procedures under Part B of the IDEA, Question B-15 (July 23, 2013); ARM 10.16.3662(3).
+&lt;sup>12 OSEP, Dispute Resolution Procedures under Part B of the IDEA, Question B-15 (July 23, 2013); ARM 10.16.3662(3).

-13 OSEP, Dispute Resolution Procedures under Part B of the IDEA, Question B-15 (July 23, 2013); ARM 10.16.3662(3).
+&lt;sup>13 OSEP, Dispute Resolution Procedures under Part B of the IDEA, Question B-15 (July 23, 2013); ARM 10.16.3662(3).

-14 ARM 10.16.3660(3) and 3662(5).
+&lt;sup>14 ARM 10.16.3660(3) and 3662(5).

 If the parties resolve the dispute during the 15 days, typically a written agreement is signed setting out the resolution, and the complainant withdraws the complaint.
 If the EAP process is not successful, or if at any time the EAP director decides the attempt to mutually resolve the dispute would be futile, the OPI Dispute Resolution Office shall proceed with the complaint process by notifying the school district or public agency and requesting a written response to the complaint be submitted to OPI Dispute Resolution Office and to the complainant within 10 calendar days.
-15 If necessary, the OPI Dispute Resolution Office will appoint a complaint investigator and may also ask the school district or public agency for specific documentation regarding the allegations.
+If necessary, the OPI Dispute Resolution district or public agency for specific documentation regarding the allegations.

-The parties may agree to extend the 60-day timeframe for the state complaint to continue pursuing resolution.16 The OPI Dispute Resolution Office will request written confirmation of an agreement for an extension of the time.17
+The parties may agree to extend the 60-day timeframe for the state complaint to continue pursuing resolution.
+The OPI Dispute Resolution Office will request written confirmation of an agreement for an extension of the time.